-The 6 Big Lies About Knee Pain, Knee Arthritis, & Knee Surgery
+The 6 Big Lies About Hip Pain, Hip Arthritis, & Hip Surgery

-Knee pain can occur at any age due to a sporting injury or a fall.
-But, as we age knee pain may begin to emerge for no apparent reason.
-We saw one statistic stating that 10 percent of 40 to 50-year-old people reported having knee pain.
-That number increased to 25 percent with 70-year-old (or older) people.
+Hip pain can occur at any age due to a sporting injury or a fall.
+But as we age hip pain may begin to emerge for no apparent reason.
+We saw one statistic stating that 10 percent of 40 to 50-year-old people reported having hip pain.
+That number increased to 25 percent with 65-year-old people.
 The typical scenario we see is as follows.
-A 50, 60, or 70-year-old person begins having some knee pain.
+A 50, 60, or 70-year-old person begins having some hip pain.
 It is not going away.
-They see the doctor who orders some type of imaging test (X-rays, MRI, CAT scan).
-The test reveals they have significant degeneration or osteoarthritis in the knee.
+They see their doctor who orders some type of imaging test (X-rays, MRI, CAT scan).
+The test reveals they have significant degeneration or osteoarthritis in the hip.
 The patient now understands why they are having so much pain.
 So, they try medications, injections, and maybe even surgery to get rid of the hip pain.
 However, meanwhile no one has told them the truth.

 1. The truth is that what they are seeing on the imaging tests may just be the result of normal aging and wear/tear.
 It may not be the cause of their pain.
-Their non-painful knee may look worse.
+Their non-painful hip may look worse.
 Studies have shown time and time again that imaging studies may show significant deterioration and arthritis in a joint belonging to a person with absolutely no pain.

 So, what is causing your hip pain?
-More than likely, it is your daily habits and stresses on your knee.
-In addition, your knee may be tight and weak.
+More than likely it is your daily habits and stresses on your hip.
+In addition, your hip may be tight and weak.
 Change your habits and stressors.
 Improve your hip motion and strength.
 Do both and your hip pain may dramatically improve.
 Either way what have you got to lose.
 The exercises and habits will be helpful to your hip even if you do require surgery.

-Some additional lies and myths we hear or see on a regular basis.
+Some additional lies and myths we hear or see on a regular basis:

-2. "My knee arthritis is going to continue to degenerate and my pain is going to get progressively worse".
+- 2. "My hip arthritis is going to continue to degenerate, and my pain is just going to get progressively worse". - 1.
 Not necessarily true.
-We have seen several studies that demonstrate your pain may remain the same or even improve over a period of time - despite X-rays showing continued deterioration of the joint.
+We have seen several studies that demonstrate your pain may remain the same or even improve over a period of time despite X-rays showing continued deterioration of the joint.
 Bob's wife is a great example.
 She had a flareup of her knee joint to the extent that she required crutches.
-That was over three years ago.
-She is now back to running (at age 57).
+That was over two years ago.
+She is now back to running (at age 56).